 Evolution is performed about a base scenario which we seek to improve upon.
 The base scenario in this example is finetuning COCO128 for 10 epochs using pretrained YOLOv5s.
 The base scenario training command is:

 The main genetic operators are crossover and mutation.
-In this work mutation is used, with a 90% probability and a 0.04 variance to create new offspring based on a combination of the best parents from all previous generations.
-Results are tracked in
+In this work mutation is used, with a 80% probability and a 0.04 variance to create new offspring based on a combination of the best parents from all previous generations.
+Results are logged to

 We recommend a minimum of 300 generations of evolution for best results.
 Note that evolution is generally expensive and time consuming, as the base scenario is trained hundreds of times, possibly requiring hundreds or thousands of GPU hours.

-yolov5/evolve.png, with one plot per hyperparameter.
-Values are on the x axis and fitness on the y axis.
+utils.plots.plot_evolve() after evolution finishes with one subplot per hyperparameter showing fitness (y axis) vs hyperparameter values (x axis).
 Yellow indicates higher concentrations.
-Vertical lines indicate that a parameter has been disabled and does not mutate.
+Vertical distributions indicate that a parameter has been disabled and does not mutate.
 This is user selectable in the

 meta dictionary in train.py, and is useful for fixing parameters and preventing them from evolving.